CPAN-Security/security.metacpan.org/presentations/lpw2024-metadata-cpan-foss-cra.md

 ## Metadata Headaches

-* Required: "Minimum Elements" or "Baseline Attributes"
+* New requirements: "Minimum Elements" or "Baseline Attributes"
   * Some operate with multiple levels of "Requiredness"
   * Minimum, Recommended, Aspirational